Skip to content

 The German BKA internal neck dissection protocol (Madea, Handbook of Forensic Medicine, 2014) requires systematic anterior-to-posterior layer dissection, with each layer photographed, before the hyoid or thyroid cartilage is removed and examined.
 This sequence prevents post-dissection haemorrhage artefact contaminating the documentation.

-Burking is the eponymous asphyxial killing method associated with William Burke and William Hare of Edinburgh, whose murder enterprise between 1827 and 1828 produced at least 16 victims sold as fresh cadavers to the anatomist Robert Knox for dissection classes.
-The method, developed specifically to avoid the neck injuries that would reveal strangulation, combined smothering with simultaneous compression of the chest.
+Burking is the asphyxial killing method associated with William Burke and William Hare of Edinburgh, whose murder enterprise between 1827 and 1828 produced at least 16 victims sold as fresh cadavers to the anatomist Robert Knox for dissection classes.
+The method was developed specifically to avoid the neck injuries that reveal strangulation, combining smothering with simultaneous chest compression.

 The technique: the assailant pinned the victim's arms down, sat or knelt on the chest to prevent thoracic expansion (compressing lung volume and preventing diaphragm descent), and simultaneously occluded the nose and mouth by pressing the hands over the face or pressing the face into a pillow.
 The combined effect was respiratory failure from both mechanical restriction (chest compression) and airway occlusion (smothering), with limited external injury.